Journal of Banking and Finance Law and Practice (JBFLP)

 Professor Robert Baxt AO, Emeritus Partner, Freehills; Professorial Associate, University of Melbourne

-The Hon Justice Arthur Emmett AO, Supreme Court of New South Wales and New South Wales Court of Appeal
+The Hon Justice Arthur Emmett AO QC, Supreme Court of New South Wales and New South Wales Court of Appeal

 The Hon Andrew Rogers AO QC, Dispute Resolution Adviser, formerly Chief Judge, Commercial Division, Supreme Court of NSW